mciaravino/PicoMicroRos/README.md

 >
 > Also you need to update your IP address in `picow_udp_transports.txt`.
 >
 > You also need to update your SSID and WiFi password in `pico_micro_ros_example.c`.
+This is also where you include how your sensor operates.
 >
-Run the following commands to build:
+Run the following commands to build your project:

 ```bash
 cd ~/micro_ros_ws/src/PicoMicroRos/